babylonchain/btc-staker/README.md

 ```

 In order to `unstake` you'll need to wait for your staking/unbonding tx to be deep
-enough in btc so that timelock expires.
+enough in btc so that the timelock expires.